March Madness Bracket Tips: Trends & Mistakes to Know

 Tournament Structure and How to Win Your Bracket

-As March Madness begins, 68 teams are ranked and sorted into a bracket on a day called “Selection Sunday.”
+As March Madness begins, 68 teams are ranked and sorted into an NCAA bracket on a day called “Selection Sunday.”
 Once the matchups are set, the eight teams with the lowest seeding participate in a series of play-in games known as the First Four.
+This makes up the early rounds of the tournament.

 The four winners of these games advance to the first round, also known as the round of 64.
 The top 64 teams in the nation get split up into four regional tournaments (East, South, West, and Midwest) and the clubs in each division are ranked with seeds numbered 1-16.